zydou/arti/doc/dev/notes/rpc-meta-draft.md

 * The method string for the request.

-* Which types of object can receive that request.
+* Which types of Object can receive that request.

 * The allowable format for that request's associated parameters.
   This is always given as a Rust struct